argonne-lcf/user-guides/docs/ai-testbed/graphcore/running-a-model-or-program.md

 > **Note**:  Please be mindful of how you are using the system.
 For example, consider running larger jobs in the evening or on weekends.

-Running basic Graphcore models is the same on this system as it would be for the original version on your development machine.

 ## Tutorials Repo

 Graphcore provides examples of some well-known AI applications in their repository at [https://github.com/graphcore/examples.git](https://github.com/graphcore/examples.git).